Wisconsin High School Theatre Festival

 What is the Wisconsin High School Theatre Festival?

 Download the 2013 festival program» to learn more about the festival.
-All teachers and students will receive a hard copy of the 2014 program when each school checks in on site at the Festival.
+All teachers and students will receive a hard copy of the 2014 program when each school checks in on site at the festival.

-Prior registration is required, see how to register»
+Prior registration is required.
+How to register»

-Forensic One-Act plays
+Forensic one-act plays

-One-Act plays are scheduled throughout the day on Friday and Saturday in conjunction with workshops.
-High schools throughout Wisconsin come to the Theatre Festival to perform their One-Act play at the State level.
-Students perform their play and receive adjudication from Festival Judges.
-Participating students are welcome to watch any One-Act plays.
-One-Act performances are a great educational opportunity for students to receive constructive criticism from theatre professionals to enhance their theatrical abilities.
+One-act plays are scheduled throughout the day on Friday and Saturday in conjunction with workshops.
+High schools throughout Wisconsin come to the theatre festival to perform their one-act play at the state level.
+Students perform their play and receive adjudication from festival judges.
+Participating students are welcome to watch any one-act plays.
+One-act performances are a great educational opportunity for students to receive constructive criticism from theatre professionals to enhance their theatrical abilities.

-Family, friends and students not participating in the One-Act competition are welcome to attend the festival, One-Act performances, and workshops for a $25 general festival registration fee.
+Family, friends and students not participating in the one-act competition are welcome to attend the festival, one-act performances, and workshops for a $25 general festival registration fee.

-Family and friends who are not attending the Theatre Festival are welcome as well and may purchase time block tickets ($7 per time block) on site to view a performance.
-Each block ticket includes a 90-minute session and 2 One-Act performances.
+Family and friends who are not attending the theatre festival are welcome as well and may purchase time block tickets ($7 per time block) on site to view a performance.
+Each block ticket includes a 90-minute session and 2 one-act performances.

-Tech Olympics is a great way to test your technical skills in a fun and friendly competition with your peers.
+Tech olympics is a great way to test your technical skills in a fun and friendly competition with your peers.
 Actors, designers, directors, technicians, and theatre enthusiasts are invited to participate.
 Pre-registration is not necessary.

-Partners to the WI High School Theatre Festival
+Partners to the WHSTF

 Meet your theatre festival coordinator

 Sarah Marty (MBA, MS) is director of all Continuing Studies arts programs.
-She has 3 degrees from UW-Madison: an MBA from the Bolz Center for Arts Administration, an MS in Curriculum & Instruction, and a BA in Music Education.
+She has 3 degrees from UW-Madison: an MAB from the Bolz Center for Arts Administration, an MS in Curriculum & Instruction, and a BA in Music Education.
 Sarah has been a member of the production staff for the UW Varsity Band Concert since 2000 and has taught in both the Middleton-Cross Plains and the Madison Metropolitan Area School Districts.
 In addition, she is managing director of Four Seasons Theatre Company.
 Read about Sarah in a Madison Magazine profile»